See Academic Standards.

 National Student Exchange (NSE) is a domestic “study away” experience that fits into university initiatives for globalization and diversity.
 NSE embodies the overall mission of Utah Valley University by providing meaningful Engagement Opportunities for its students.
 The National Student Exchange, which is a service within the Career Development Center, provides opportunities for undergraduates, to study for up to one calendar year at another NSE member college or university and pay UVU tuition rates or the in-state tuition rate of the host school.

 With over 200 colleges and universities from which to choose, students can find a campus that is “custom” to individual degree plans, with just the right combination of courses, facilities, and environment to meet unique personal and academic needs and interests.
 Spending time at another campus will allow students to grow academically and personally.
 Students will develop a greater appreciation for the different regions, cultures, and people.
-NSE extends beyond the borders of the United States to include U.S. territories as well as some Canadian provinces.
+NSE extends beyond the borders of the United States to include U.S. territories as well as Canadian provinces.
 Students participate in order to:

 NSE participants have found their exchanges culturally enriching, academically rewarding, and one of the most significant experiences of their undergraduate education.
 Since its founding in 1968, more than 100,000 students have had the opportunity to break out of their comfort zone, and experience life from a different point of view.

-Students will need a 3.0 cumulative GPA and one-year of university work, to join the more than 85,000 students who have been placed in life-changing exchange situations which challenged their thinking, expanded their educational, personal experiences, and encouraged them to take risks.
+Students will need a 2.5 cumulative GPA and one-year of university work to join these students who have been placed in life-changing exchange situations which challenged their thinking, expanded their educational and personal experiences, and encouraged them to take healthy risks.